ColeFeely6/ColeFeely6.github.io/_posts/2023-03-06-ece-classes-guide.md

 #### ECE 322
-- This is a linux, C and bash class
+- This is a Linux, C and bash class
-- One on the hardest if not the hardest class
+- One on the hardest required classes, if not the hardest
 - The way it works is that you have a certain amount of projects and grace days (days you can submit late)
 	- You will need grace days later so try not to use them during the first projects
-- You will do things like build a kernal in C
+- Your Projects will be things like building a Kernal in C
-- DO NOT REMOVE YOUR VIRTUAL MACHINE
+- DO NOT REMOVE YOUR VIRTUAL MACHINE AFTER THIS SEMESTER
     - You will need it for other classes later on
-- One of the most bullshit exams ever for midterm and final
+- Probably the most bullshit exams I have ever taken
 	- He literally puts the most random and specific things ever
 	- Only tip is to use the practice exam and really know whats going on with your code
 	- His lectures are so terrible, he does not take the class seriously and says the most outlandish things ever, he's laughing at how brutal his class is most of the time
 	- You can go to lecture and right down the weirdest things he comes out with
-	- "Homework aren't meant for you to learn, but to suffer."
+	- "Homework Assignments aren't meant for you to learn, but for you to suffer."
-- Work with a group but try to write everything from scratch by yourself first, this will help for exams
+- Work with a group but try to write everything from scratch by yourself first, this will help for exams which are largely to do with bugs you would run into or random things you would encounter while doing the projects

 #### ECE 331
 - Computer Architecture, you learn how computer chips work
 - If you are interested in chip design, you should love this class, if you don't, look somewhere else
 - Very fair class
 - Two projects with Assembly
-- Very fair exams, like practice exams
+- Very fair exams which are similar to the practice exams
 - Gummeson is a really nice guy, if you have any concerns, go to his office hour

 #### ECE 371